OlafSzmidt/cs-lightning-talk/PITCHME.md

 - Portable.
 - Easy to develop on.
 - Cheap.
-- NFC and WifI enabled, or compatible with external NFC and WiFI addons.
+- <span class="gold">NFC and Wifi</span> enabled, or compatible with external NFC and WiFI addons.

 +++